icarus747/DCS_MGRS_Converter/README.md

 # DCS_MGRS_Converter
-Simple MGRS grid converter to latitude longitude in degree decmal minute.
+Simple MGRS grid converter to latitude longitude in degree and decimal minute.

 * Use by running the script and giving the MGRS location of interest.
   * First enter the Grid Zone. ie: 38T